What is a Hydrosol?

 The Distillation Process

-The Hydrosol may be aged as the scent shifts after distillation, and is then ready to use as a holistic and energetic tool.
+The Hydrosol may be ‘matured’ as the scent shifts after distillation, but with copper stills, it is not needed.
+It is then ready to use as a holistic and energetic tool.
 In addition to it carrying the nutrients and healing benefits from the specific botanical distilled, many believe it also carries the plant's life essence and memory imprint.
-You may even notice that given thoughtful attention, the individual vibration of the plant's landscape and the unique charge of where and when it was harvested, the smell that was in the air and the elements that encouraged its growth may come through.
+One of the greats of our time, Jeanne Rose, stated “The act of distillation is the process or art whereby the invisible is made visible”.
+You may notice that given thoughtful attention, the individual vibration of the plant's landscape and the unique charge of where and when it was harvested, the smell that was in the air and the elements that encouraged its growth may come through.
 These waters are precious and capable of great healing, containing all of the plant in a single drop.

 Hydrosols in History